The 4.3-Star Threshold: Why AI Treats Your Rating Like a Binary Switch

 AI assistants do not rank businesses on a spectrum - they filter them.
 Businesses below approximately 4.3 stars are excluded from AI recommendations entirely, regardless of how well they rank on Google.

-This is not a minor ranking disadvantage.
-It is a binary outcome: recommended or invisible.
-A 2026 report analyzing nearly 350,000 business locations across 2,751 multi-location brands found that ChatGPT-recommended businesses averaged exactly 4.3 stars, while Google's traditional Local 3-Pack continued to surface businesses with 3.9-star averages and lower (Search Engine Land, 2026).
-The gap between appearing in Google search and appearing in AI recommendations is not a matter of degree — it is a structural filter that most businesses are failing.
+This isn't a minor ranking disadvantage.
+It often behaves like a threshold, not a gradient.
+A 2026 report analyzing nearly 350,000 business locations across 2,751 multi-location brands found ChatGPT-recommended businesses averaged exactly 4.3 stars, while Google's Local 3-Pack continued to surface businesses with 3.9-star averages and lower (Search Engine Land, 2026).
+The gap between appearing in Google search and appearing in AI recommendations points to a stricter quality filter most businesses haven't met.

 Source: Search Engine Land AI Local Visibility Report, 2026.
 Dataset: ~350,000 locations across 2,751 brands.